List of Quality Comics characters: Magno the Magnetic Man

 Magno the Magnetic Man appeared in Quality Comics from 1940 to 1956.
 The character was created by Paul Gustavson.
 His first appearance was in Smash Comics #13 (August 1940).
 He was one of the characters that were purchased by DC Comics when Quality Comics sold their assets.
 However, the copyright on these comics expired before that, making them public domain.

 Tom Dalton was a lineman for an electric company until he was shocked and killed by 10,000 D.C. volts of electricity.
 He was brought back to life by a coworker, who used 10,000 A.C. volts.
 Tom Dalton became Magno.
 He was powered by the very electricity that saved his life, and he used it to fight crime with his magnetic and electrical abilities.
 He sometimes ran out of power and had to recharge himself by touching exposed wires.
 He was featured in Smash Comics until issue #21 (April 1941).
 He then moved to two Ace Magazines comics: Super-Mystery Comics, from v1 #1 to v6 #4 (July 1940–February 1947, 34 issues); and to Four Favorites, from issue #1 to #26 (Sept 1941-Nov 1946).

-In his fourth story, Magno was joined by a sidekick—Davey, a young man with the powers of magnetic attraction and repulsion.
-Davey was the little brother of female private eye Carole Landis.
+In his fourth story, Magno was joined by a sidekick—Davey, a young man with the powers of magnetic attraction and repulsion who is the younger brother of female private eye Carole Landis.
 Davey's powers had no origin in particular.
 Magno and Davey became partners, and worked for the government on secret missions.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "Magno and Davey take on a variety of foes: human-sacrificing Aztec cultists, the four-armed, fanged Yellow Peril Professor Octopus, and Magno and Davey's recurring foe, the Clown, who works out of a traveling circus and uses hyper-intelligent trained rats to carry out his crimes".

 Magno was briefly revived in 1984 for two issues of All-Star Squadron, #31 and 32 (March–April 1984).
 In this story, Magno is contacted by Uncle Sam hours before the attack on Pearl Harbor to join the Freedom Fighters and defend the base.
 Magno accepts, and dies while fighting the Japanese, along with the other members of the Freedom Fighters.
 While most of the other members are later revealed to have survived, Magno is not.
 He's also seen in Secret Origins vol 2 #26 (May 1988), in the origin story for Miss America.

-Magno II
+Second Magno

 An unnamed, second Magno appeared in Uncle Sam and the Freedom Fighters v2 #3.
 Also having the power of electrokinesis, Magno was under mind control from Director Robbins' and was a member of his Crusaders team.
 After Red Bee evolved into an alien bug hybrid, she killed Director Robbins which allowed the Crusaders to be free from his mind control.
 Magno and the Crusaders then joined the Freedom Fighters' team.